-(k) Tier Relegation.
+- (k) Tier Relegation.
 In connection with the license renewal process for Craft Marijuana Cooperatives, the Commission will review the records of the cooperative during the six months prior to the application for renewal for an indoor cultivator or during the harvest season prior to the application for renewal for an outdoor cultivator.
-The Commission may reduce the Licensee's maximum Canopy to a lower tier if the Licensee sold less than 70% of what it produced during the six months prior to the application for renewal for an outdoor cultivator or during the harvest season prior to the application for renewal for an indoor cultivator or during the six months prior to the application for renewal for an indoor cultivator or during the harvest season prior to the application for renewal for an outdoor cultivator.

-(l) Tier Factors.
-When determining whether to allow expansion or relegate a Licensee to a different tier, the Commission may consider factors including, but not limited to:

-1. Cultivation and production history, including whether the plants/inventory suffered a catastrophic event during the licensing period;

-- 2. Transfer, sales, and excise tax payment history; - 3.
-Existing inventory and inventory history;

-4. Sales contracts; and

-5. Any other factors relevant to ensuring responsible cultivation, production, and inventory management.

-(4) Marijuana Product Manufacturer.
+The Commission may reduce the Licensee's maximum Canopy to a lower tier if the Licensee sold less than 70% of what it produced during the six months prior to the application for renewal for an indoor cultivator or during the harvest season prior to the application for renewal for an outdoor cultivator. - (l) Tier Factors.
+When determining whether to allow expansion or relegate a Licensee to a different tier, the Commission may consider factors including, but not limited to: - 1.
+Cultivation and production history, including whether the plants/inventory suffered a catastrophic event during the licensing period; - Transfer, sales, and excise tax payment history; - 3.
+Existing inventory and inventory history; - 4.
+Sales contracts; and - 5.
+Any other factors relevant to ensuring responsible cultivation, production, and inventory management. - (4) Marijuana Product Manufacturer.
 A Marijuana Product Manufacturer may obtain, Manufacture, Process and package Marijuana Products, to transport Marijuana Products to Marijuana Establishments and to Transfer Marijuana Products to other Marijuana Establishments, but not to Consumers.